dreamingechoes/dreamingechoes.github.io/_posts/2015-11-15-consuming-a-restful-api-faster-with-angularjs-and-yeoman.md

 </div>
 ```

 Here we have one more AngularJS directive, `ng-repeat` (detailed documentation [here](https://docs.angularjs.org/api/ng/directive/ngRepeat)).
 This instantiates a template once per item from a collection (in this case, one `div` per gif object contained in our `gifs` object).
-Just print the values you want through signs `{{ }}` and...
+Just print the values you want and...
 Voilá!
-Save aaaaaaaaaall the code of the application, refresh the grunt server, and try to search something with the form.
+Save all the code of the application, refresh the grunt server by execute `grunt serve` again (if you don't have it on background), and try to search something with the form.
 Suddenly begin to magically appear below the form all the results with cool gifs from Giphy, like this:

 ![screenshot](/images/2015-11-15-consuming-a-restful-api-faster-with-angularjs-and-yeoman/screenshot4.png)

 That's it!
 From here we can play a little bit with the result and enjoy our first web application AngularJS.
-I hope this post helps you to beging to play with AngularJS.
+I hope this post helps you to begin to play with AngularJS.
 Any comment or suggestion you consider appropriate to enhance understanding of the post will be welcomed.
 And to celebrate that everything ends OK, I leave you with a cool gif (why not?)...
 Cheers!

 ![Deal with it](https://media.giphy.com/media/TidtDukYTD0lO/giphy.gif)